I’m so pleased we met. I love you. I can’t wait to see you. I’ve scheduled a flight for next month.

 The IC3 tells a similar story with a steady increase in romance scams from 2016 to 2021 before a decline in 2022.

-From 2016 to 2021, the IC3 has noted a 68 percent increase in romance scam reports (from 14,500 in 2016 to 24,300 in 2021) and a 335 percent increase in the amount lost to these scams (from $220 million in 2016 to $956 million in 2021).
-This has meant a 162 percent increase in the average amount lost per scam, too – increasing from $15,000 in 2016 to $39,300 in 2021.
+From 2016 to 2021, the IC3 noted a 68 percent increase in romance scam reports (from 14,500 in 2016 to 24,300 in 2021) and a 335 percent increase in the amount lost to these scams (from $220 million in 2016 to $956 million in 2021).
+We noted a 162 percent increase in the average amount lost per scam, too – increasing from $15,000 in 2016 to $39,300 in 2021.

-Based on the IC3’s 2022 figures and the increase/decrease seen within each state, we estimate that romance scam cases reported to the IC3 could be around 14,000 in 2023.
-Using the average losses witnessed in 2022, this would equate to a total loss of $552 million in romance scams reported to the IC3 alone.
+Based on the IC3’s 2023 figures and the increase/decrease seen within each state, we estimate that romance scam cases reported to the IC3 could be around 16,300 in 2024.
+Using the average losses witnessed in 2023, this would equate to a total loss of $591 million in romance scams reported to the IC3 alone.

-Despite romance scam figures reducing significantly across the board, cybercriminals still use the tactic to scam victims.
+Despite romance scam figures declining significantly across the board, cybercriminals still use the tactic to scam victims.
 Rather, ‘seducing’ victims and tricking them into making investments or trading in crypto appears to be an increasingly common tactic.

 The true cost of romance scams to date could amount to over $535 billion